danielsteman/web-rs/articles/blog15.md

 ## Event loop

-The diagram shows how the event loop is the orchestrator of coroutines and it "waits efficiently" on I/O operations.
+The diagram shows how the event loop is the orchestrator of coroutines and how it "waits efficiently" on I/O operations.

 <pre class="mermaid">
   sequenceDiagram